Archov/CbxTools/DEPENDENCY_MANAGEMENT.md

 - **0**: Success (all required dependencies available)
 - **1**: Failure (missing required dependencies or installation failed)

-This makes it easy to integrate with scripts and automation tools.
+This makes it easy to integrate with scripts and automation tools while providing consistent behavior across the entire application.